stryker-mutator/stryker-js/packages/core/README.md

 Default: `[]`

 With `transpilers` you configure which transpiler plugins should transpile the code before it's executed.
-This is an array where the transpilers are called in the other of the array.
+This is an array where the transpilers are called in the order of the array.
 This defaults to an empty array meaning no transpilation will be done.